-The Independent Garage Owners of North Carolina (IGONC) is seeking current high school seniors interested in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
+The Automotive Service and Tire Alliance (ASTA) is seeking current high school seniors interested in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
 Apprentices in the program receive a free education through the North Carolina Community College system while gaining on-the-job experience and earning wages by working part-time at an approved shop.
-IGONC Executive Director Tricia Sauls points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”
+ASTA Executive Director Tricia Sauls points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”

 Apprentices who successfully complete the program will graduate with a degree and zero debt, in addition to a certified apprenticeship and Journeyman’s card.

 Interested high school seniors must register with the apprenticeship program and be placed with an approved shop before graduation.
 Over the course of the apprenticeship, students must demonstrate proficiency in a number of tasks; containing nearly 40 specific job functions, the list includes tasks related to engine repair, automatic and manual transmissions and transaxles, suspension and steering, and brakes.
 In addition to mastering these tasks, apprentices must meet a certain number of hours at school and in the shop in order for their tuition to be waived.

 ASTA is diligently working on reaching students earlier in their schooling to make them aware of the opportunities that exist within the industry.
 In the near future, the association hopes to add a pre-apprenticeship program that would allow students to register at age 16 and shift into the apprenticeship program after graduation.